RubyDevInc/paho.mqtt.ruby/README.md

 ### Connection configuration
 #### Unencrypted mode
 The most simple connection way is the unencrypted mode.
 All data would be send clearly to the message broker, also it might not be safe for sensitive data.
-The connection may set or override some parameters of the client, the host, the port, the keep_alive timer and the persistence mode.
+The connect method may set up or override some parameters of the client, the host, the port, the keep_alive timer, the persistence mode and blocking mode.
 ```ruby
 ### Simply connect to the message broker with default value or pre-set value
 client.connect